artefactual/atom-docs/user-manual/administer/settings.rst

 Site information
 ================

-In this section, :term:`administrators <administrator>` can change the site title and site description.
-To save any modifications, be sure to click "Save" button located below the "Site Description" field.
+In this section, :term:`administrators <administrator>` can change the :term:`site title` and :term:`site description`.
+To save any modifications, click the "Save" button located below the "Site Description" field.

 .. image:: images/site-information.*
    :align: center